Hsu-Che-Wei/COPILOT/README.md

 #Check running image ID
 docker ps -a

-#Execute the container
+#Enter the container
 docker exec -it ${image ID} bash

-#In the container, activate conda environment copilot
+#In the container, activate conda environment "copilot"
 conda activate copilot

 #Then you can run copilot in R!